-Epcon Lane is a highly qualified provider of occasional insect treatments around Akron & Cleveland, Ohio.
+Epcon Lane is a highly qualified provider of occasional insect treatments around Akron and Cleveland, Ohio.
 With natural, eco-friendly solutions and knowledgeable technicians on your side, we can eliminate occasional invaders within a matter of weeks.
 Call today to confirm your residential or commercial pest control plan now.

 How can I prevent occasional invaders in the future?

 Centipedes, millipedes, earwigs, and stink bugs can be successfully kept out of the house by following these helpful steps:

 - Keep the home humidity-free by investing in a dehumidifier.
 The purchase of desiccant bags may also help in smaller rooms like pantries or closets.

 - Remove all sources of clutter that could be providing places for insects to hide.
 Clear out the garage, basement, and office spaces, particularly from cardboard or other paper products.